-Sister Rosemary: Over 40 Years of Leadership and Compassion
+Sister Rosemary: 50 Years of Leadership and Compassion

 In August of 1969 a young Sister of Mercy named Rosemary Connelly first walked through Misericordia’s doors—marking a significant moment in the organization’s history.
 During her initial days, Sister Rosemary noticed that her colleagues genuinely cared about the children, but there were no challenges or goals for them.
 Many of these children were growing out of their baby years, and their emotional, psychological and educational needs were quickly changing.

 Determined to create an environment that would be open to the gifts and abilities of these children, Sister Rosemary contacted experts in government and academia to request their help in developing programs and services.
 At every turn, Sister Rosemary was told that there were no programs for children with developmental disabilities and she should take the initiative to create them.
 And that she did.
 Soon, Sister Rosemary had built classrooms for primary education and developed programs for self-help skills, speech and physical therapy, and recreational activities.

 The North Campus: A Place to Call Home